 Every year the IRS sets a “standard mileage rate” which factors in gas, wear and tear, and other expenses associated with driving.
 For 2016, the mileage rate is 54 cents per mile.
 In order to take the deduction, you simply need to multiply the mileage you put on your car for work by the IRS mileage rate.
 For example, if you drove 15,000 miles last year for work, your mileage deduction would be $8,100 (54 cents x 15,000).
 The only catch is that in order to claim the deduction, you need to keep a log of your miles.

-To make logging miles a snap, apps like MileIQ can make the job much easier.
+To make logging miles a snap, the QuickBooks Self-Employed app has an automatic mileage tracker as one of its many helpful features.
+Click here to download the iOS app, or here for the Android app.
 If you want to learn more about how mileage and depreciation deductions work, check out our guide on record keeping for tax time.

 2. Buying or Leasing a New Car